 You can use cost categories provided by Cost Center to split shared costs.
 Shared costs are the costs of resources (compute, network, storage, or resource packages) shared across multiple departments or the costs that cannot be directly split by cost tag or enterprise project.
 These costs are not directly attributable to a singular owner, and they cannot be categorized into a singular cost type.
 In this case, you can define cost splitting rules to fairly allocate these costs among teams or business units.
-For details, see Viewing Cost By Cost Category.
+For more information, see Allocating Costs By Cost Category.